Becoming (Yolanda Adams album)

 Becoming is the eleventh studio album by American singer Yolanda Adams.
 Her first album in four years, it was released on May 3, 2011 on N-House Music Group as a Wal-Mart exclusive.
 Its release was preceded by the lead single "Be Still" which reached number 4 on the Billboard Gospel Songs.
 A critical success, Becoming, received Stellar Awards, NAACP Image Awards, and GMA Dove Awards nominations.
 It won Adams her fourth Best Gospel Artist.

+Critical reception

+James Christopher Monger of AllMusic wrote that the album "puts the emphasis on the contemporary in CCM with an 11-track collection of inspirational, self-penned dancefloor jams (and one lovely ballad in the first single, "Be Still").
+Simple, upbeat, and radio-ready, Becoming is a relentlessly positive and catchy set from one of the genre's most reliable talents."